Quantum entanglement and Bell inequality violation at colliders: Qutrits: massive gauge bosons and vector mesons

 \subsection{Diboson production at LHC via quark-fusion}

-The $WW$ and $ZZ$ gauge dibosons production at the LHC has been analyzed in \cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Aoude:2023hxv}.
+The prospects for measurements in the production of $WW$ and of $ZZ$ gauge dibosons at the LHC have been analyzed in \cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Aoude:2023hxv}.
 These states can be produced via electroweak processes in a continuous range of diboson invariant masses.
 We show in the following how the polarization density matrix of this diboson system can be computed starting from the density matrices obtained for the involved parton contributions, presented in Fig.~\ref{fig:DYVV} for the processes at hand.
-We do not report here the results for the $WZ$ production since, according to the analysis of \cite{Fabbrichesi:2023cev}, no significant excess above the null hypothesis for the Bell inequality violation has been found in the whole relevant kinematic region.
+We do not report here the results for $WZ$ production since, according to the analysis of \cite{Fabbrichesi:2023cev}, no significant excess above the null hypothesis for the Bell inequality violation has been found in the whole relevant kinematic region.
 While Bell violation is not expected, observation of entanglement would be possible~\cite{Ashby-Pickering:2022umy,Fabbrichesi:2023cev}.